Inventing the Future

-I converted a 40 year old RV into a mobile hacker lab for wearable computing adventures across North America.
+A 40 year old RV converted into a mobile hacker lab for wearable computing adventures across North America.

 Extracting Linguistic Relations from Word

 Embeddings & LLMs